Wondering about rose fertilizer? Fortunately, feeding these lovely plants isn’t as difficult as it may seem.

 How to fertilize roses

 Another option is root feeding, which involves placing granular fertilizer around the base of your rose plants.
-This method is less likely to cause problems such as leaf burn, but it can be more difficult to distribute the fertilizer evenly.
+This method is less likely to cause problems such as leaf burn, but distributing the fertilizer evenly can be more difficult.

-When fertilizing newly-planted roses, be sure to select a high-quality fertilizer that contains a balance of nitrogen, phosphorus, and potassium.
+When fertilizing newly planted roses, be sure to select a high-quality fertilizer that contains a balance of nitrogen, phosphorus, and potassium.
 Additionally, carefully follow all application instructions so that you don’t over- or under-fertilize your plants.

 “Overfeeding with quick-release products isn’t good for garden roses.”